SPRACE/CMS-MuonPOG_HighPT/README.md

             ID Efficiencies of Very High Pt Muons
 ____________________________________________________________________

-This is a Guidance to help running the Tag & Probe code to compute efficiencies of very high pt muons, out of Z peak, but with counting numbers instead of a fitting around Z ressonace.
+This is a fast tutorial to help running the Tag & Probe code to compute efficiencies of very high pt muons, out of Z peak, but with counting numbers instead of a fitting around Z ressonace.

 To get the repository of this task, type: git clone https://github.com/SPRACE/CMS-MuonPOG_HighPT.git

 There are different directories for different tasks:
 (1) Setting up the Tag & Probe working area: production of trees